Don’t let the decision between the XTOOL D7 and D8 scanners weigh you down.

 In a nutshell, XTOOL’s customer support is top-notch, and they always strive to treat their customers right until they are fully satisfied.

-XTOOL D8 has got you covered with its faster processor, CAN FD protocol, ECU coding, and topology functions.
+XTOOL D8 has got you covered with its faster processor, CAN FD protocol, PMI function, and topology functions.

-It’s a reliable, powerful scanner that can handle most of your repair needs.
+It’s reliable, powerful that can handle most of your repair needs.

 However, if you’re a DIYer on a tight budget, don’t worry!
 XTOOL D7 is still a great option.